 - General Needs Loan Program provides interest-free loans of up to $7,500 to low- and moderate-income residents of New York City’s five boroughs, Westchester, or Long Island to support expenses that borrowers cannot meet with their own resources or to help bridge a period of unexpected income loss.
 View more information here.

 - Western NY:

-- The Soil Fund: Initiated by LISC WNY will deploy $500,000 to at least 30 nonprofits or small businesses by the end of June 2022.
+- The Soil Fund: Black-owned business and Black-led nonprofit organizations are eligible to apply for a Groundswell Grant from The Soil Fund.
 Organizations dedicated to improving access to food, housing, transportation, and cultural and historic assets will be prioritized—each receiving $15,000 or more.
+Applications are accepted on a rolling basis.
 Learn more and apply here.

 How to request a deferral for your Pursuit loan

 We are working with existing Pursuit clients on a case-by-case basis to potentially modify and/or defer payments on loans to provide immediate cash flow savings.
 If you are a current Pursuit client requesting a deferral, please submit an online request here.
 If you have loans with other lenders, we encourage you to contact them directly about payment assistance.

 View our list of Frequently Asked Questions about COVID-19 Resources.
 There you can find answers to common COVID small business loan questions.

 Other COVID-19 resources

 - [On demand webinar] Business Health During a Pandemic, hosted by Pursuit